-The Toronto weather forecast is a nightmare for scheduling.
+The Toronto Weather Forecast is a Nightmare for Scheduling Deck Staining.

-People paint and stain their decks constantly.
-The success rate of making it last is not very good.
-Without following all the manufacturers recommendations, the stain will fail fast.
-Even if you do the prep and staining properly the stain might still fail.
-Sometimes as early as the following year.
-When the stain fails, the only fix is a complete striping, down to the original wood.
-If you use chemical strippers, the wood needs to be washed with bleach or a wood neutralizer.
-If any of the stripping chemical stays in the wood fibres, coating failure is guaranteed.
+People paint and stain their decks every year but the success rate of making it last is not very good.
+Without following all the manufacturers recommendations, the stain will fail and it will fail fast.
+Even if you do the correct prep and apply the stain as per manufacturer’s recommendations, it might still fail.
+It is not unusual for the stain to fail as early as the following year.

 The following are some factors that would make deck staining fail:

 - The deck is built too close to the ground and moisture finds its way through the deck.